Rupa830904/Project-Portfolio4-Studyalongcultureschool/README.md

 The following stories were implemented in order to set up a base structure for all the HTML pages and the core installations and configurations needed to run the application.
 While these do not show as individual features, they were stories completed that were needed to implement all of the stories above.

-``As a developer, I need to create the base.html page and structure so that other pages can reuse the layout``
+``As a developer I can deploy the base project to heroku so that **I can complete the initial set up with all components( Postgres DB , Clodinary ,Github and Heroku. **``

 ``As a developer, I need to set up the project so that it is ready for implementing the core features``

+``As a developer, I need to create the base.html page and structure so that other pages can reuse the layout ``